orbitalquark/textadept/docs/api.md

 - *path*:  Optional filesystem path to a project or a file contained within a project.
 The default value is the buffer's filename or the current working directory.
 This parameter may be omitted.
 - *submodule*:  Optional flag that indicates whether or not to return the root of the current submodule (if applicable).
-The default value is `false`.

 Return: